mpod/scala-workflow/README.md

 ## Example ##

-Workflows are graphs that consist of activities and transitions between them.
-Following graph presents some of the workflow engine features.
+Workflows are actually graphs that consist of activities and transitions between them.
+Following graph shows a workflow with two manual tasks that are created on two parallel branches.
+Workflow contains conditional activity that drives execution according to data entered in manual task.
+Subflow activity creates and executes another instance of the same workflow.
+Join nodes merge branches into one.

 <img src="https://raw.github.com/mpod/scala-workflow/master/frontend/public/images/demo.png"/>

-Here is implementation of above graph in format suitable for execution in workflow engine.
+Here is implementation of above workflow in format suitable for execution in workflow engine.

 ```scala
 object Demo extends WorkflowDefinition {